Usman Khawaja: 2023 Ashes

-Post Ashes 2023
+2023/24 Summer - 2024/25 India

+Khawaja was named in the squad for the 2023 series against Pakistan, following which he tallied 220 runs @ 36.66 across 6 innings, with a highest of 90, helping Australia claim a 3-0 series win.
+He made significant contributions in the 2024 series against West Indies, scoring 139 runs @ 46.33 across 2 innings, with a highest of 75, helping Australia retain the trophy but West Indies drew the series 1-1.

-Khawaja had endured a lean patch of form during Australia's five-match home test series against India having mustered only 184 runs in across 10 innings with a low average of 20.44 and only managed to score a solitary half-century.
-He was largely troubled and undone by the mastery of Indian lead pacer Jasprit Bumrah who was the most senior pro of the India bowling unit who had spearheaded the relatively depleted hapless Indian bowling unit by bowling upfront.
-Bumrah who was the workhorse of the Indian bowling by a long mile had found ways to make Khawaja vulnerable by bowling across his pads and his weaker areas and Bumrah dismissed Khawaja on six occasions across eight innings.
-Khawaja who had never been troubled by Bumrah in seven previous outings before the 2024-2025 Border-Gavaskar Trophy, apparently changed his minds to indicate that Bumrah had been the most toughest bowler that he had ever faced in his career.
-Khawaja made an impactful 41 runs off just 45 balls by playing with intent during Australia's low but challenging chase of 162 during the fourth innings of the decisive fifth and the final test match at Sydney Cricket Ground and his steadfast innings of 41 was a stepping stone in acing the chase with ease as Australia claimed the Border-Gavaskar Trophy with 3-1 series win and Australia also guaranteed a spot to play in the 2025 ICC World Test Championship final.
-Khawaja had a surprisingly disappointing return to test cricket overall in 2024 with just two half-centuries to his name, despite after having set the test cricket scene on fire in 2023.
+Khawaja endured a lean patch of form across the middle of 2024, tallying 88 runs @ 22 across 2 innings in the 2024 New Zealand series.
+He also endured a tough series during the 2024 series against India, mustering only 184 runs across 10 innings with a low batting average of 20.44, a HS of 57.
+He was largely troubled and undone by Indian pacer Jasprit Bumrah, the most senior pro of the India bowling unit, targeted across his pads and his weaker areas, culminating in Bumrah dismissing Khawaja 6 times across 8 innings.
+Khawaja indicated that Bumrah had been the toughest bowler that he had ever faced in his career.
+Khawaja made an impactful but steadfast innings of 41, during Australia's challenging chase of 162 during the fourth innings of the decisive fifth test match at the Sydney Cricket Ground, acing the chase with ease as Australia claimed the Border-Gavaskar Trophy with 3–1 series win, and in doing so, Australia also guaranteed a spot to play in the 2025 ICC World Test Championship final.